🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 • Size and seating layout: larger tubs and specialized transfer styles typically cost more.

-• Hydrotherapy packages: air jets, water jets, and heated features change pricing.
+• Hydrotherapy packages: air jets, water jets, and heated features change pricing significantly.

 • Door and threshold design: door style and accessibility options can change cost.